Mobile Alert Systems: Comparison Testing

 Update: Battery life has changed significantly as of 2019.

 - Battery Life for the Philips Lifeline GoSafe 2 is extremely impressive.
-In our tests the lifetime exceeds 7 days.
-So a weekly charge might be realistic, which would be a big step forward.
+In our tests the lifetime was roughly two weeks!.
+So a weekly charge seems very realistic, which would be a big step forward.

 - The new Medical Guardian Active Guardian has a battery life in our tests of over 4 days.